 Problems with braces

 If your next orthodontic appointment gets delayed, it shouldn't affect the outcome of your treatment.
 The greater risk is that your braces may become damaged, for example with a wire coming loose or a ligature (elastic band) snapping.
-This advice from the British Orthodontic Society gives comprehensive guidance on what to do in these situations, but the recommendation is that you speak to your orthodontist first about any problems.

 Keeping up your oral hygiene

 If you're concerned about having missed your routine dental visits during the coronavirus pandemic, the best thing you can do is pay special attention to your oral hygiene routine.
 Many people are changing and improving their dental habits during the pandemic to make up for the lack of dental care and appointments available.

 The situation with coronavirus is changing all the time in the UK.
 If you have any dental concerns, or even if you want to try and get a routine checkup, we recommend calling your dentist to see what they recommend.
 You can also call NHS 111 if you don't have a regular dentist.

 Public Health England: COVID-19: infection prevention and control dental appendix.
 Consulted 4th November 2020.

 Dentistry Online: Welsh dentists given critical worker status to continue working during lockdown.
 Consulted 4th November 2020.